-Then, the British and Welsh authors, Nennius and Gildas, mention a second wave of Britons that settled in Brittany in the the fourth and fifth centuries to escape the Anglo-Saxons and Scoti moving into Great Britain.
+Then, the British and Welsh authors, Nennius and Gildas, mention a second wave of Britons that settled in Bretagne in the the fourth and fifth centuries to escape the Anglo-Saxons and Scoti moving into Great Britain.

-The legends tell us that Conan Meriodoc was the mythic founder of the House of Rohan and is mentioned in several Welsh sources as having led the settlement of Brittany by mercenaries serving Maximus.
+The legends tell us that Conan Meriodoc was the mythic founder of the House of Rohan and is mentioned in several Welsh sources as having led the settlement of Bretagne by mercenaries serving Maximus.

 Modern French scholars, such as Leon Fleureot, suggest a two-wave model of migration from Britain which saw the emergence of an independent Breton people and established the dominance of the Brythonic Breton language in Brittany.

-Erispoe, Nominoe’s son, secured the independence of the new kingdom of Brittany when he won the Battle of Jenland against Charles, the Bald, son of Charlemagne.
+Erispoe, Nominoe’s son, secured the independence of the new kingdom of Bretagne when he won the Battle of Jenland against Charles, the Bald, son of Charlemagne.
 The Bretons, however, resisted incorporation into the Frankish Carolingian Empire.

-However, he paid homage to Louis IV of France and thus Brittany ceased to be an independent kingdom and became a duchy of France.
+However, he paid homage to Louis IV of France and thus Bretagne ceased to be an independent kingdom and became a duchy of France.
 It was united into the Kingdom of France in 1532 as a province.